dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 From this example, we can see that more than 50% of taken branches are within the `bar` function, 22% of branches are function calls from `foo` to `bar`, and so on.
 Notice how `perf` switched from `cycles` events to analyzing LBR stacks: only 670 samples were collected, yet we have an entire LBR stack captured with every sample.
 This gives us `670 * 32 = 21440` LBR entries (branch outcomes) for analysis.[^5]

 Most of the time, it’s possible to determine the location of the branch just from the line of code and target symbol.
 However, theoretically, one could write code with two `if` statements written on a single line.
 Also, when expanding the macro definition, all the expanded code is attributed to the same source line, which is another situation when this might happen.
-This issue does not totally block the analysis but only makes it a little more difficult.
+This issue does not completely block the analysis but only makes it a little more difficult.
 To disambiguate two branches, you likely need to analyze raw LBR stacks yourself (see example on [easyperf](https://easyperf.net/blog/2019/05/06/Estimating-branch-probability)[^6] blog).

-Using branch recording, we can also find a *hyper block* (sometimes called *super block*), which is a chain of hot basic blocks in a function that are not necessarily laid out in the sequential physical order but they're executed sequentially.
-Thus, a hyper block represents a typical hot path through a function, piece of code, or a program.
+Using branch recording, we can also find a *hyperblock* (sometimes called *superblock*), which is a chain of hot basic blocks in a function that is not necessarily laid out in the sequential physical order but is executed sequentially.
+Thus, a hyperblock represents a typical hot path through a function, piece of code, or program.

 ### Analyze Branch Misprediction Rate {#sec:secLBR_misp_rate}

 Thanks to the mispredict bit in the additional information saved inside each record, it is also possible to know the misprediction rate for hot branches.
-In this example we take a C-code-only version of the 7-zip benchmark from the LLVM test-suite.[^7] The output of perf report is slightly trimmed to fit nicely on a page.
+In this example, we take a C-code-only version of the 7-zip benchmark from the LLVM test suite.[^7] The output of the `perf report` command is slightly trimmed to fit nicely on a page.
 The following use case is supported on Intel and AMD.
-According to ARM's BRBE specification, it can be supported, but due to unavailability of processors that implement this extension, it is not possible to verify.
+According to ARM's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.

 ```bash
 $ perf record -e cycles -b -- ./7zip.exe b